2021 Schedule -All Sessions full.

 *if you register on the day of camp, be prepared to sign a waiver!
 See e-mail contact below.

-CANCELLATIONS-REFUNDS: Refunds granted less $30 administration fee for summer camps regardless of time of cancellation.
+CANCELLATIONS-REFUNDS: Refunds granted less $30 administration fee regardless of time of cancellation.
 No refunds for weather (unless campus is officially closed by college officials).
 Please plan ahead before signing up.
 No refunds for partial attendance.
-For refunds, see contacts below.
+For refunds, see contact below.

 WAITING LIST: For each camp that is full, a waiting list will be established.
-Generally, 1 or 2 get into each camp in which a wait list is established.
+Generally, one or two get into each camp in which a wait list is established.

-CONTACTS: e-mail Coach Mark Yoshino for any questions relating to registration or camp information. email@example.com
+CONTACTS: e-mail any questions relating to registration or camp information. email@example.com

 all sessions located outdoors on Courter Field.
 9AM -3PM